When you’re finished with a task, you can click the checkbox (to the left of the task name) to complete it.

 Shift-C on your keyboard.

 Once you do, a check mark will appear, the task name will grey out, and the task will disappear from the active project.
-Even though it’s no longer active, you can still find this task by using the workspace search in the sidebar or scrolling to the end of the project, clicking “Completed Tasks,” and searching manually.
+Even though it’s no longer active, you can still find this task by using the team search in the sidebar or scrolling to the end of the project, clicking “Completed Tasks,” and searching manually.

 In some instances, you may need to reopen a completed task.
 To do so, just click the check mark to restore the empty checkbox.
 Your task will be added back to the active project it was originally in.

 If the task you’re looking for was filed in a project that has been completed, you can still use the search bar to look for it or click "Completed Projects" in Favorites to search for it manually.
 Tasks in completed projects cannot be reopened and must have their project restored first.

 Clear Completed Tasks Manually

 If your organization would prefer to see completed tasks in the active project view to keep track of how much is being completed each day or week (and to see how much there is left to complete), you can enable the clear completed tasks manually feature for individual teams.